Selecting a Business Security System or Provider

 1. How much experience do you have in business security?

 But here’s the thing: Technology advancements like cloud computing and easy-to-use website builder tools make it easy for startups to appear like seasoned pros — even if they’ve never secured a business.
-Ask your potential provider how long they’ve been in security and then follow-up with some quick Internet searching; if there’s no information to be found (or a sudden uptick of consumer complaints) steer clear.
+Ask your potential provider how long they’ve been in business and then follow-up with some quick Internet searching.
+If there’s no information to be found (or a sudden uptick of consumer complaints) steer clear.
 You’ll want to ensure you’re working with a reputable company, in good standing, in your community.
 If you’re still in doubt, ask for references.

 2. What training and certifications do your business security technicians hold?

 Great companies can’t wait to tell you about the certifications held by their technicians and the ongoing training they conduct.
 Why?
 Because it’s good for businesses — certifications such as ESA and NICET demonstrate that techs not only understand how to install and manage security systems but must undergo regular recertification to keep their credentials current.

 While business security providers don’t require certifications to install and monitor your system, the expertise and experience that comes with professional training is invaluable.

 3. Do you have specific industry experience?

 While basic business security systems share similar characteristics, specific industries come with unique needs.
 For example, businesses in the food =service or storage industry are well-served by integrated temperature sensors to protect their products, while tech-focused companies may require a real-time camera and alarm systems to reduce the risk of computer or data theft.

 4. Can I speak with one of your current business security system clients?